Shompi/discord-akairo/docs/other/clientutil.md

 There are a bunch of other things you may find useful:

 - `embed`, `attachment`, and `collection`
-    - Shortcuts for MessageEmbed, MessageAttachment, and Collection.
+    - Shortcuts for EmbedBuilder, AttachmentBuilder, and Collection.
 - `resolvePermissionNumber`
     - Converts a permission number to an array of permission names.